Article Content

 For example, imagine a yo-yo spinning clockwise with a constant linear velocity of 15 m/s.

-• at the top of the motion, velocity point to the right
+• at the top of the motion, the velocity vector points right

-• at the bottom of the motion, velocity points to the left.
+• at the bottom of the motion, the velocity vector points left.

 Velocity is clearly changing in direction resulting in a centripetal acceleration.
 Without a centripetal acceleration, an object would just continue moving in a straight line.